 A great thing about Silver Bird is that it lets you choose where to host images and which service to use for URL shortening.
 Another useful feature is the notifications – shown either as pop-ups in the Chrome browser or visible as desktop notifications.
 Note that enabling them for “Home” notifies you about every new tweet in your timeline.
 This can be really annoying, especially if you follow a lot of people, so I suggest that you turn on notifications only for Direct Messages and Mentions.

 Apart from default tabs, Silver Bird can display custom tabs created from saved search queries.
 You can also add new tabs to track tweets from a specific user or to list tweets containing a hashtag or a phrase.

 Silver Bird Plus…and Minus

 The Chrome Web Store also offers an extension called Silver Bird Plus from the same developer.
 This extension is supposed to be an improvement over Silver Bird, and while it does provide a smooth scrolling option and a more pleasant interface, it seems to lack the Favorites tab and doesn’t support custom fonts.
 Like Silver Bird, it can’t control multiple Twitter accounts either.
 This is my biggest complaint about this extension, but if you only have one account and just need a quick and practical way to check Twitter, Silver Bird should satisfy you.
-Those who have many social media accounts can try better-equipped tools like Hootsuite or Yoono.
+Those who have many social media accounts can try better-equipped tools like Hootsuite.